cytdata/Sales-Performance-Portfolio/README.md

 Analysis shows that maintaining a stable conversion rate while increasing the customer base leads to sales performance growth.
 Moving forward, I will focus on analyzing CRM data to implement effective sales strategies, such as providing customized services and sending regular updates to leads, aiming to further elevate sales performance.

 ## 6- Recommendations
+- With a 34.4% conversion rate from search engine marketing, recommend increasing the budget for these activities to generate more leads.
+-